 If so, rest assured that the Neal Davis Law Firm is acclaimed for its work defending persons accused of white collar crimes.

 In fact, for the 10th Edition of “Best Law Firms” rankings, the Neal Davis Law Firm was honored as a Metropolitan Tier 1 law firm for Criminal Defense-White Collar.
 The law firm was chosen by the publications U.S. News & World Report and Best Lawyers.

 If you or a family member face a charge of theft, fraud, embezzlement or some other white collar crime in Houston, Harris County, Montgomery County or Fort Bend County, notify an experienced white collar crime defense lawyer who can skillfully protect your legal rights.

 Contact the Neal Davis Law Firm today and let us help.
-We will quickly provide you with a free legal review of your case.
+We will quickly provide you with a legal review of your case.
 Then, you can decide how you wish to proceed.